 We did not live a life of the rich and famous, but we didn’t go without either.
-China is quite suitable for a travel budget of $800 per month for two people.
+China is quite suitable for $800 per month for two people.

 - Average Daily Food Cost: $11